AdotAyush/wordle-game/README.md

 # Wordle-Style Word Guessing Game

-A beautiful Wordle-inspired word guessing game with a clean, modern interface!
+A Wordle-inspired word guessing game with a clean, modern interface!

 ## Features
-- 🎯 **Wordle-style Grid**: 6x5 grid with color-coded feedback
+- **Wordle-style Grid**: 6x5 grid with color-coded feedback
-- 🎨 **Clean Design**: White background with Wordle's signature colors
-- 👤 **User System**: Registration, login, and role management
+- **User System**: Registration, login, and role management
-- 👑 **Admin Statistics**: View game statistics and reports
+- **Admin Statistics**: View game statistics and reports
-- ⌨️ **Keyboard Support**: Press Enter to submit guesses
+- **Keyboard Support**: Press Enter to submit guesses
-- 🎮 **Interactive**: Real-time grid updates with color feedback
+- **Interactive**: Real-time grid updates with color feedback

 ## How to Play
 1. Register a new account or login